MoNezhadali/database_engineering/07-Database-Sharding.md

 ```

 Given we already have a docker container running called `pgadmin` listening to port `5555`, then you can go to GUI of `pgadmin` (a software for administration), and create and add your shards.

+NOTE: When you use this type of sharding (also explained under `Projects/07-writing-to-a-shard/index.js`), you cannot add one more shard randomly.
+That specific implementation is for a fix number of shards, if you change that number in the backed randomly, it will screw everything!